 More than any other regular expense in our budgets, food is one of the most malleable and easily changed.
 A few tweaks can help you cut your food budget and apply those savings to your maternity leave instead.
 Here are a few effective ideas:

 - Reduce restaurant outings.
 As enjoyable as restaurant meals may be, they add up, especially when they become a regular habit for how you eat your daily meals.

 - Bring lunch to work every day.
 Work lunches at restaurants can eat up your budget as well.
 Instead, bring lunch and eat it at work.
 Invite a few coworkers so you don’t lose out on the social aspect of lunchtime.

 - Plan your meals.
 Meal planning helps you avoid last-minute shopping trips, impulse purchases, and restaurant meals.

 3. Work up to your due date

 Depending on your health and your doctor’s recommendations, you may be able to work up to your due date as a way to stash more of your income.
-By postponing maternity leave, you’re extending your earning time by working for a longer period of time before giving birth.
+By postponing maternity leave, you’re extending your earning time by working for a longer period before giving birth.

-Delaying your maternity leave also helps postpone other expenses, such as childcare.
-For instance, you’d be able to hire a nanny or enroll in day care when your baby is three-months-old versus two.
+Delaying the time you’re off work also helps postpone other expenses like childcare.
+For instance, you’d be able to hire a nanny or enroll in daycare when your baby is three-months-old versus two.

 4. Use your vacation time

-One of the ways I was able to extend my maternity leave was by using vacation time I had saved up.
+One of the ways I was able to extend my maternity leave was by using the vacation time I had saved up.

 Try not to take too much time off leading up to the baby’s arrival so you can save it for after he’s born.
 Reserve time off for doctor’s appointments or when you need a break while saving the rest as a way to extend your maternity leave.